Target Exam

 Explanation:

-In humans, sex is determined by the combination of sex chromosomes inherited from both parents.
-The sex chromosomes are designated as X and Y. Females have two X chromosomes (XX), and males have one X and one Y chromosome (XY).
+A child's biological sex is determined by the combination of sex chromosomes inherited from the parents.
+Females have two X chromosomes (XX), while males have one X and one Y chromosome (XY).